ekzhu/lshensemble/README.md

 sort.Sort(lshensemble.BySize(domainRecords))
 ```

+Now you can use `BootstrapLshEnsemble`
+(or `BootstrapLshEnsemblePlus` for better accuracy at higher memory cost\*)
-Now you can use `BootstrapLshEnsemble` to create an LSH Ensemble index.
+to create an LSH Ensemble index.
 You need to
 specify the number of partitions to use and some other parameters.
 The LSH parameter K (number of hash functions per band) is dynamically tuned at query-time,
-but the maximum value needs to be specified here.
+but the maximum value should be specified here.

+\* See [documentation](https://godoc.org/github.com/ekzhu/lshensemble) for the difference.

 ```go
 // set the number of partitions